Your Custom Text Here

 Just as no two people are exactly alike, neither is their process in therapy.
 In each therapeutic relationship we settle into an approach that feels appropriate, remaining open to changes throughout the treatment.
 An integral part of my work is to help individuals overcome trauma (relational and physical) along with the limiting beliefs that go along with those experiences.
 I understand that you may feel that the word “trauma” may not apply to you.
 However, I have found that most people who are experiencing high levels of stress, anxiety or depression, have had life experiences that they consider insignificant; Those same experiences turn out to be a primary focus in moving forward with healing.
 How we learned to relate to our caregivers, family and friends as children and young adults (unconsciously) often leads to unhelpful patterns which lock us into feeling unloved, hurt, misunderstood, helpless, unimportant, wrong, etc. Together we will investigate those experiences and move through a somatic, body/mind integration in order to feel physically different in the present.
 Yes, landing in a space where calm is your new normal is possible.
 Yes, those feelings of guilt and shame can and will become a thing of the past.
 While we won’t reach perfection, or Buddha status, we can reach a sense of well being that carries us through the most difficult times in life and also allows us to experience the present, embracing joy and all of life’s beauty.

 I have extensive training in EMDR, Internal Family Systems, mindfulness and meditation, Attachment-Focused Therapy, Psychodynamic Psychotherapy, and Emotion-Focused Therapy.
-I specialize in working with young adults (ages 18 to early 40s), who struggle with PTSD/trauma, depression, anxiety, loss/grief, and disordered eating.
+I specialize in working with young adults (ages 18 to early 40s), who struggle with depression, anxiety, mood disorders, loss/grief and/or complex PTSD.
+I’m passionate about helping my clients to shift their relational patterns that keep them stuck in unhealthy relationships, friendships and communities and/or unsatisfying work environments.
+I actually help people to find their own authentic path towards a meaningful life.
+I use a relationally grounded approach that integrates research-based methodologies that value the mind-body connection.
 I also identify as Queer and have a love for working with the LGBTQIA+ community.
-I’m happy to share more with clients about my coming out later in life if this is something that is important for you in your therapeutic journey.
-I’m passionate about helping my clients to shift their relational patterns that keep them stuck in either unhealthy relationships (romantic or otherwise) or unsatisfying lives, or both.
-I aim to help people find their own authentic path towards a meaningful life through a relationally grounded approach that integrates research-based methodologies that value the mind-body connection.